Lutf1sk/dotfiles/README.md

 # Configs
-My collection of configs, mostly for i3
+My collection of configs and install scripts, mostly for arch/i3.